hoanhan101/open-rec/README.md

 # open-rec
 **open-rec** is a recommendation system.
-The purpose is to gain a better understanding of various **collaborative filtering methods** that are commonly used in big system, such as Netflix, Youtube, Amazon,...
+The goal of this project is to gain a better understanding of various **collaborative filtering methods** that are commonly used in big system, such as Netflix, Youtube, Amazon,...